ajhollid/bluewave_collaborative_git/readme.md

 >
 > `git commit -m "<descriptive_change_message>"`
 >
+> If you are addressing an issue that has been opened on Github, you can add that to your commit message
+>
 > Example:
 >
-> `git commit -m "Added my name to Readme file"`
+> `git commit -m "Added my name to Readme file, resolves #31"`

 ---

 ## Pushing Your Branch

-> You've commited your code, now it's time to share it.
+> You've committed your code, now it's time to share it.
 To do so, we can push our branch to a repository.
 You will likely want to push your branch to the original repository so it can be merged in.
 You can do so by running:
 >
-> `git push <orignal_repository_remote> <branch_name>`
+> `git push <original_repository_remote> <branch_name>`
 >
 > Example:
 >
 > `git push upstream feat/my-feature`
 >
-> You can also push to you rown repository:
+> You can also push to your own repository:
 >
 > `git push feat/my-feature`
 >